jeffbruce/ClusterMouseAutism/README.md

 #### Add New Features

+- upgraded plots
+    - bootstrapped violin plot (in general, page with bootstrapped means / effect sizes?)
+    - dot plot with standard error / standard deviations?
+    - I need to understand bootstrapping better (more specifically, the conditions under which it fails)
 - show statistical tests?
 - plot dashed line on effect size plot showing associated .05 p value?
 - allow clustering by different methods by changing hclustfun?  (e.g. Ward's, single-linkage, complete-linkage, top-down K-means?)
-    - was this investigated in the paper to see if you could cluster the strains/regions into more meaningful groups?
+    - was this investigated in the paper to see if you could cluster the strains/regions into more meaningful groups with different clustering methods?
 - allow other users to view/download the summary data?
-- sort by a specific column or row and list correlations on side instead of dendrograms along with certainty?
+- sort by a specific column or row and list correlations on side instead of dendrograms?
     - might be possible by supplying an argument to reorderfun
+    - could be more interpretable by others
+    - use pvclust to plot the actual appropriateness of the clusters
-- provide user with control to select groups of regions according to common attributes (synaptic effects, groups of brain regions, etc.)
+- provide user with a control to select groups of regions according to common attributes (synaptic effects, groups of brain regions, etc.)
 - replace collaborator pdf summaries of scanned brains with generic Shiny app
 - demonstrate bootstrapping on a separate Shiny page
 - relate Shiny app to genetic information of the mouse models?
 - add confidence of analysis as you change the number of strains / regions to cluster on?
 - instead of weighting each brain region equally, allow user to add in their own weighting system, for example, where each region gets a weight corresponding to its size, or proportion of different cell types, etc.
-    - but, total brain size isn't predictive on its own of autism
+    - but, total brain size isn't predictive on its own of autism so size isn't necessarily an interesting thing to cluster on
 - group mouse models by differences in connectivity?
+    - any papers that do this or groups working on this?
+    - are we working on this with DTI data?
-- any methods for combining neuroanatomical, genetic, behavioural, basically multimodal data to subtype these models?
+- any methods for combining multimodal data (neuroanatomical, genetic, behavioural) to subtype these models?
     - use something like PCA to predetermine how many clusters there might be?
 - upgrade to heatmap.3 over heatmap.2?
     - what are the differences between these functions?
 - in general, would be useful if more stats and code were on the micewiki
-    - seems like people might be wasting time trying to find code templates in their own libraries, sub-optimal ways of sharing code
+    - seems like people might be wasting time trying to find code templates in their own libraries, leading to sub-optimal ways of sharing code
-    - i wonder if you can associate github repos to higher level repos for given users, so a lab can search a collection of repos for the specific plot or function that they need
+    - i wonder if you can associate github repos to higher level repos for given users, so a lab can then search a collection of repos for the specific plot or function that they need
 - given a dendrogram, can one break it out into an optimal number of clusters?
     - the length of a branch represents how similar the two rows/columns are
-- best papers on the reliability of methods at MICe (I think I've seen one reference saying that you need x number of subjects for a given accuracy)
+- best papers on the reliability of methods at MICe (there's that one MICe paper claiming that you need x number of subjects to maintain a given confidence level, which I need to read)

-#### Figure Out Uncertainties
+#### Theoretical Quandaries

 ###### Effect size calculation

-- why always normalize by the wildtype group and not vice versa?
+- why always normalize by the wildtype group and not vice versa?  basically the variance of one of the groups is ignored, which seems inappropriate to me.

 ###### Bootstrapping in the paper